 I realized that my swelling had reached new heights when my husband gently suggested that I try using those anti-snore strips at night.
 You know, the ones that go around the bridge of your nose?
-I looked like a pro football player as I hit the sheets that night!
-(But, for what it’s worth, it did seem to help.)
+I looked like a pro football player as I hit the sheets! 😳 (For what it’s worth, they did seem to help.)

 Don’t forget to come back to claim your bonuses!

 Will you eat your placenta?
 During my first pregnancy, my answer was, “No thanks!”

 But during my second pregnancy, things had changed.
 I’d seen way too many positive stories from moms in my community.

 Low breastmilk production.
 GONE.
 Fatigue and soreness.
 NOPE.
 Weakness and slow recovery.
 NO MORE.
 I even heard stories of postpartum depression disappearing.